Knowledge Hub

 Using Heads of Terms to agree the extent of repair obligations

-If the property meets your organisational requirements, then the next step is to agree a deal with the landlord or existing tenant.
+If the property meets your organisational requirements, then the next step is to agree on a deal with the landlord or existing tenant.
 The key terms will be agreed between you and the other party before lawyers are instructed to formally document the agreement.
-The heads of terms stage is therefore a key stage for identifying and agreeing the extent of your responsibilities for repairs.
+The heads of terms stage is a key stage for identifying and agreeing on the extent of your responsibilities for repairs.

-The type of property and length of the lease will factor in discussions.
+The type of property and length of the lease will factor into discussions.
 When taking on A Grade office space, a tenant should expect to keep the property in a high state of repair, whereas taking on industrial warehousing in a building which is at the end of its economic life should result in minimal obligations.
-The longer a lease the greater the burden that you can expect as some items might need replacing during that time, whereas with a shorter lease it might be disproportionate to expect you to pay for the cost of replacement, as you will only have used it for a short period.
+The longer a lease the greater the burden that you can expect as some items might need replacing during that time, whereas with a shorter lease, it might be disproportionate to expect you to pay for the cost of replacement, as you will only have used it for a short period.

 Internal vs full repairing: is the tenant or landlord responsible?